AbigailBuccaneer/libgtop11dotnet/README.md

 License along with this library; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301  USA
 ```

-However, it didn't come with a copy of the GNU Lesser General Public License, and so I don't actually know which version of the LGPL it's licensed under.
-Maybe I should write to the Free Software Foundation.